INRIA/velus/readme.md

 This file contains instructions for (i) using the compiler from (ii) a local opam installation.

-The `doc/` subdirectory contains a file `index.html` that links the definitions in the EMSOFT 2021 submission to the corresponding parts of the Coq source files.
+The `doc/` subdirectory contains a file [index.html](doc/index.html) that links the definitions in the EMSOFT 2021 article to the corresponding parts of the Coq source files.

-The `examples/` subdirectory contains another readme file presenting several example programs that can be used to test the compiler.
+The `examples/` subdirectory contains a file [readme.md](examples/readme.md) presenting several example programs that can be used to test the compiler.

 The `pre` operator used in many Lustre programs is not yet treated.
 An uninitialized delay `pre e` must be replaced by an initialized one `0 fby e`.